SolaceDev/pubsubplus-connector-kafka-source/README.md

 ## Downloads

-ZIP or TAR packaged PubSub+ source connector is available from the [downloads](//solacedev.github.io/pubsubplus-connector-kafka-source/downloads/) page.
+ZIP or TAR packaged PubSub+ Kafka source connector is available from the [downloads](//solacedev.github.io/pubsubplus-connector-kafka-source/downloads/) page.

 The package includes jar libraries, documentation with license information and sample property files.
 Download and expand it into a directory that is on the `plugin.path` of your connect-standalone or connect-distributed properties file.